The Sea Ranch Vacation

-Things to do in Sea Ranch California
+Things to do in The Sea Ranch California

 Savvy Tip: The bluff-top trail is dog-friendly!

-Day trippers can go to the public beaches along Highway 1, rent bicycles, go wine tasting (more on that below), along with other outdoor activities up and down the coast.
+Day trippers can go to the public beaches along Highway 1, rent bicycles, go wine tasting, along with other outdoor activities up and down the coast.
 The more adventurous may spend the day abalone diving.
 (Abalone season is April through November.)

-While you’re walking the bluffs gazing out to sea at the waves and whales, don’t forget to look up.
-Along with the can’t miss squadrons of Pelicans, bird nerds have noted more than 100 species of birds, including raptors (Bald Eagle, Peregrine Falcon, Hawk, Osprey), Great Blue Heron, Oystercatcher, White-tailed Kite, Steller’s Jay, Kingfisher, Pine Siskin, Barn Swallow, American Goldfinch, and more.
+Bird watching opportunities include more than squadrons of Pelicans.
+Bird nerds have noted more than 100 species of birds.
+Keep an eye out for raptors (Bald Eagle, Peregrine Falcon, Hawk, Osprey), Great Blue Heron, Oystercatcher, White-tailed Kite, Steller’s Jay, Kingfisher, Pine Siskin, Barn Swallow, American Goldfinch, and more.

 The quirky Sea Ranch Chapel is one building that stands out from the rest, Or is it just a variation on a theme?
 To me, it looks like a cockeyed witches hat, and a stark contrast to the simple exteriors that characterize the town.
 Others say it looks like a bird in flight, a shell, or a cresting wave.

 Look up and you’ll see the sculpted floral ceiling embedded with sea shells.
 The floor is natural stone inlaid with a floral mosaic.
 A beloved local attraction, the chapel is a favorite stop for visitors looking for a quiet place to pray or meditate.

 If you’re staying in The Sea Ranch, going to Gualala is a given.
 Gualala is an artists community just a few pleasant miles up the coast in Mendocino County.

 If you’re up for an afternoon drive, take the twisty country road eight miles up the hill to Annapolis Winery for some free wine tasting with panoramic vineyard views.
 Owned and operated by the Scalabrini family, the winery produces small amounts of locally grown hand-crafted, award-winning ultra-premium wines.